Local Quantum Mechanical Prediction of the Singlet State Using Geometric Algebra

 The measurement functions delineate the detection processes occurring at two potentially spacelike-separated observation stations belonging to Alice and Bob.
-Despite possibly transpiring concurrently, $A({\bf a},\, {\bf s_1})$ and $B({\bf b},\,{\bf s_2})$ constitute independent physical processes that are {\it not} constrained by the conservation of the initial zero spin angular momentum.
+Despite possibly transpiring concurrently, $A({\bf a},\, {\bf s_1})$ and $B({\bf b},\,{\bf s_2})$ constitute independent physical processes but are subject to the conservation of the initial zero spin angular momentum from the source particle.
+In other words, if ${\bf a = b}$ then the functions will be opposite each other.
 In advancing the $AB$ product calculation, the $k$ indices are omitted subsequent to the initial step.
 Employing the "product of limits equal to limits of product" principle results in the computation of the expectation value as follows \cite{Christian1}:

-In step (\ref{11-3n}), we have employed an identity pertinent to the multiplication of two quaternions, as referenced in \cite{Christian2,Christian1}.
-Consequently, the product of two quaternions results in another quaternion, and it is noted that ${\bf r}_0$ encompasses all cross products in the numerator which become zero upon taking the limits.
-In step (\ref{78-n}), the limit replacement functions are applied exclusively to the cross-products of ${\bf r}_0$, resulting in a null vector.
+In step eq.(\ref{11-3n}), we have employed an identity pertinent to the multiplication of multi-vectors, as referenced in \cite{Christian2,Christian1,Christian3}.
+The proof of the identity and of eq.(\ref{11-3n}) can be found in {\bf Appendix B}.
+It is noted that ${\bf r}_0$ contains all cross-products that become zero upon taking the limits.
+Thus in step (\ref{78-n}), the limit replacement functions are applied exclusively to the cross-products of ${\bf r}_0$, resulting in a null vector.
 Consequently, the desired result is obtained through a wholly local process.
-It is apparent that quantum mechanics is perhaps completed by the 3-sphere topology discussed in \cite{Christian2,Christian1} through the utilization of quaternions, and that the singlet exhibits a parallelized 3-sphere topology that is transmitted to the particle pair \cite{Christian2018,Christian2014,Christian2, Christian1}.
-This demonstration can be readily achieved through the application of Pauli algebra.

-We have verified the above analytical calculation through a computer simulation using Mathematica programming language \cite{Diether} and the result can be seen in Figure 1.
-The Mathematica notebook file is also available at \cite{Diether}.
+We have verified the above analytical calculation through a computer simulation using Mathematica programming language with geometric algebra \cite{Diether} and the result can be seen in Figure 1.
+The Mathematica notebook file is available to read or download at \cite{Diether}.